zarinplus/docs/README.md

 	}

 ## Callback
-This part of document is for bidders _(Advertisers)_, When users complete your offer you should immediately inform us a conversion happened.
+This part of document is for bidders _(Advertisers)_, When users complete your offer you should immediately inform us that a conversion happened.

 ### Setup Javascript Tag